Brady–Belichick era: 2000–2002: Beginnings and first Super Bowl

 The Patriots went 5–11 in 2000, the last losing season the Patriots had until 2020.
 Belichick, after a loss during the season, claimed that "I can't win games with 40 good players while the other team has 53" after many players showed up to camp out of condition.

 In 2001, Belichick made major reforms.
 The beginning of the culture he brought to New England, dubbed the "Patriot Way", was beginning to show with wide receiver Terry Glenn's contract holdout.
 The Patriots could not afford to raise Glenn's salary, and Belichick suspended Glenn indefinitely after repeated failed drug tests.
 Glenn did not receive a ring when the Patriots won Super Bowl XXXVI that year.

 The Patriots started 0–1, and faced a division rival in Week 2 against the New York Jets.
-Late in the game, down 10–3, quarterback Drew Bledsoe rolled out of the pocket and tried to scramble down the sideline, until he was nearly fatally hit by Jets linebacker Mo Lewis.
+Late in the game, down 10–3, quarterback Drew Bledsoe rolled out of the pocket and tried to scramble down the sideline, until he was hit by Jets linebacker Mo Lewis.
 In the hospital later that day, Bledsoe came perilously close to death resulting from internal bleeding sustained in the hit.
 The concussion alone had been more than enough to sideline him for the remainder of the game.
 The Patriots lost the game, moving to 0–2.
 Second year backup QB Tom Brady started the next game against the Indianapolis Colts, the first of 17 games in the famous Tom Brady–Peyton Manning rivalry.
 Brady landed the opening salvo, taking the first of his 11 wins in the series, including two playoff games.
 The Patriots finished the season on an 11–3 run to go 11–5 overall.
 The playoffs saw New England beat the Oakland Raiders in the Tuck Rule Game that closed Foxboro Stadium, then the Pittsburgh Steelers on the road; they ended the season with an upset of the heavily favored St. Louis Rams in Super Bowl XXXVI, 20–17.

 The Patriots started off 2002 hot, winning their first three games to open up the new Gillette Stadium, but losing the next four.
 They ended with a 9–7 record, but a series of division and conference tiebreakers forced the Patriots out of the playoffs.
-It was one of only two times in the Brady/Belichick era that the Patriots missed the playoffs, and the only time with Brady as their starting quarterback.
+It was one of only two times in the Brady–Belichick era that the Patriots missed the playoffs, and the only time with Brady as their starting quarterback.
 (They also missed the playoffs in 2008, when Matt Cassel replaced an injured Brady.)